ROCm/HIP/tests/README.md

 %S: refers to path to current source file.
 %T: refers to path to current build target.
 EXCLUDE_HIP_PLATFORM: This can be used to exclude a test case from amd, nvidia or both platforms.
-EXCLUDE_HIP_RUNTIME: This can be used to exclude a test case from hcc or rocclr runtime.
+EXCLUDE_HIP_RUNTIME: This can be used to exclude a test case from rocclr runtime.
-EXCLUDE_HIP_COMPILER: This can be used to exclude a test case from hcc or clang compiler.
+EXCLUDE_HIP_COMPILER: This can be used to exclude a test case from clang compiler.
 EXCLUDE_HIP_RUNTIME AND EXCLUDE_HIP_COMPILER: when both options are specified it excludes test from particular runtime and compiler.
 EXCLUDE_HIP_LIB_TYPE: This can be used to exclude a test case from static or shared libs.
 DEPENDS: This can be used to specify dependencies that need to be built before building the current target.